stefanstranger/vanMoof/README.md

 One of these projects is called [vanmoof-encryption-key-exporter](https://github.com/grossartig/vanmoof-encryption-key-exporter)

-Instead of using the tool you can do the same with some simple PowerShell REST API calls:
+Instead of using that tool you can do the same with some simple PowerShell REST API calls:

 ## PowerShell script